 [magic sum] For each pure magic square you can calculate the magic sum.
 The magic sum is [(1 + n x n) / 2] x n.
 For example the sum of the 3x3 magic square is: [(1 + 3 x 3) / 2) x 3 = 15.

-[panmagic] A magic square is panmagic if the addition of the digits of each pandiagonal gives the magic sum.
+[panmagic] A magic square is panmagic if the addition of the numbers of each pandiagonal gives the magic sum.
 A pandiagonal is a broken diagonal, which consists of two parts.
 The first part is a line, which starts from the outside row or outside column (but not from a corner) of the magic square.
 The second part is a line or a dot (and the dot ends in one of the corners of the magic squares).
 See for example the pandiagonals of the panmagic 4x4 square.

-[symmetric] In a symmetric magic square addition of two numbers, which can be connected with a straight line through the centre of the magic square and which are at the same distance from the centre, gives the same sum.
+[symmetric (or self complementary)] In a symmetric magic square addition of two numbers, which can be connected with a straight line through the centre of the magic square and which are at the same distance from the centre, gives the same sum.
 The sum is 1 + n x n (for example the sum in a symmetric 5x5 magic square is: 1 + 5 x 5 = 26).
 It is also possible that the magic square is not symmetric as a whole, but the magic square is symmetric in each sub-square (for example 'basic key method (ultra magic)').